DjangoGirls/tutorial/css/README.md

         <p>{{ post.text }}</p>
     </div>

-All right.
-We have only one day, so we need to speed things up a little!
-We can't explain you every little detail about CSS.
-For now just copy and paste following code into your `mysite/static/css/blog.css` file:
+We will now add declaration blocks to different selectors.
+Selectors starting with `.` relate to classes.
+There are many great tutorials and explanations about CSS on the Web to help you understand the following code.
+For now, just copy and paste it into your `mysite/static/css/blog.css` file:

     .page-header {
         background-color: #ff9400;